zama-ai/concrete-ml/docs/developer-guide/api/concrete.ml.search_parameters.p_error_search.md

 In this script, we provide an approach to find out an optimal `p_error`, which would offer an interesting compromise between speed and efficiency.

 The `p_error` represents the probability of a single PBS being incorrect.
-Know that the FHE scheme allows to perfom 2 types of operations
+Know that the FHE scheme allows to perform 2 types of operations

 - Linear operations: additions and multiplications
 - Non-linear operation: uni-variate activation functions